Harshuqt/Batfiles/README.md

 # :exclamation: Warning :exclamation:

 Please Read it Carefully before using it.
-I Will not be responsible for anything Went Wrong using this Bat Files !
+I Will not be responsible for anything Went Wrong using this Bat Files :exclamation:

 ## This Are All The bat Files Have Same instructions